Developer: Taito Publisher: Taito Release: 08/87 Genre: Action

 In terms of story Legend of Kage is just as funny as Double Dragon.
-Kage is walking through a forest with Princess Kiri when she is kidnapped by ninjas.
-It’s not so much the act but how it is done.
-Here the Princess is blatantly snatched from your arms by a ninja who probably laughed his ass off while doing so.
-That’s like the most bad ass dinner party story ever in my book.
+Kage is walking through a forest with Princess Kiri ninjas kidnap her.
+It is not so much the act but how it happens.
+The Princess is blatantly snatched from your arms by a ninja who probably laughed his ass off while doing so.
+That is like the most bad ass dinner party story ever in my book.

 That brief rush of leaping from tree to tree is about all the excitement you will get.
 Unfortunately, the Legend of Kage is incredibly short.
 There are only four levels and a single run will take a few minutes.
 Some levels have an objective like killing ten enemies or reaching the top of the castle alive.
 Structurally I like the set up.
 You begin in the forest outside the shogun’s castle.
 Next you sneak in through the moat before scaling the castle walls.
 Finally inside the fortress you simply save your beloved before escaping to live happily ever after.